hms-dbmi-cellenics/worker/r/README.md

 ## Setup

-The R worker runs uses R version 4.0.5.
-To check your R version, you can run the following command
+The R worker (as of Jan 2022) uses R version **4.0.5**.
+To check your R version, you can run the following command in your terminal

-    # Enter the R REPL
-    $ R
+    R --version

-    > R.Version()$version.string
-    [1] "R version 4.0.5 (2021-03-31)"

-If you have a different version of R, please uninstall the installation.
-Once the package is uninstalled,download the required R version from the [CRAN hosted site](https://cran.r-project.org/bin/).
-Using the Homebrew distribution of R is not recommended.
+If you have a different version of R, please uninstall it, using the instructions in the [R manual](https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Uninstalling-under-macOS).
+Once the package is uninstalled, download the required R version from the [CRAN hosted site](https://cran.r-project.org/bin/).
+For macOS, the required binaries are [here](https://cran.r-project.org/bin/macosx/base/). **Using the Homebrew distribution of R is not recommended.**

 Some packages on MacOS X requires the Fortran compiler to compile.
 According to the [tooling page](https://cran.r-project.org/bin/macosx/tools/), R on Mac OSX requires GNU Fortran 8.2, which can be download from [gFortran for MacOS releases page](https://github.com/fxcoudert/gfortran-for-macOS/releases).